strofimovsky/aws-rolling-snaps/README.md

 # aws-rolling-snaps
-aws-rolling-snaps is a simple tool to maintain ZFS-like rolling snapshots for EBS volumes
+aws-rolling-snaps is a simple yet powerful tool to maintain ZFS-like rolling snapshots for EBS volumes

 Features
 ========